 The proposed text editorially refers to sublayers, but this seems potentially misleading, as it does not actually use that concept and does not express or depend on sublayer referencing constraints.
 However, temporal referencing constraints seem necessary for the envisioned use of the extraction and display of temporal subsets.

-A note referring to ATSC 3.0 has been deleted, as it applies only to HEVC.
+A note referring to ATSC 3.0 had been deleted, as it applies only to HEVC.

 The persistence of the SEI message is at the CVS level, with an abbreviated SEI message also sent on each picture to refer to an indexed list of shutter intervals sent at the CVS level.
 It was commented that the list could be put into the VUI, since it applies at the CVS level.
 The proponent said it is different in spirit than most of the VUI aspects, as it is not necessary for interpretation of the video (e.g. colour information) for display.